How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 Short description

-The SAR monitoring tool allows you to collect performance data as needed for CPU, memory, and I/O usage.
-You can configure SAR to collect historical metrics.
+Use the SAR monitoring tool to collect performance data for CPU, memory, and I/O usage, and configure SAR to collect historical metrics.

 Resolution

-• HISTORY=28 - This parameter determines how long SAR keeps performance log files.
+• HISTORY=28 - This parameter determines the number of days that SAR keeps performance log files.
 The default value is 28 days.

-• COMPRESSAFTER=31 - This parameter determines after how many days SAR compresses files.
+• COMPRESSAFTER=31 - This parameter determines the number of days that SAR waits before it compresses files.
 The default value is 31 days.

 Note: If you set the configuration file to keep log files longer than 28 days, then SAR keeps each month's files in a separate directory.

-• SA_DIR=/var/log/sa - SAR saves log files to this location.
+• SA_DIR=/var/log/sa - This parameter determines the location where SAR saves log files.

-• ZIP="bzip2" - This is the default zip file containing compressed log files.
-Make sure that you enable compression if you keep files for more than 31 days.
-Compressed files occupy the least possible space on the disk.
+• ZIP="bzip2" - This parameter determines the default zip file that contains the compressed log files.
+If you keep files for more than 31 days, then make sure that you turn on compression.

-The sadc (system activity data collector) operation performs data collection.
-Collected data is written in text format and contained in the sar## files in the /var/log/sa/ directory.
+The system activity data collector (sadc) operation performs data collection.
+For more information, see SADC(8) on the ArchLinux website.
+Collected data is formatted as text and contained in the sar## files in the /var/log/sa/ directory.

-The sadc operation is classified into two components:
+The sadc operation consists of the following components:

-The /var/log/sa/ directory contains the following two sets of files:
+The /var/log/sa/ directory contains the following two types of files:

-You can collect data other than disk statistics, such as partition and file system statistics*.* To change what data is collected, do the following:
+You can also collect data other than disk statistics, such as partition and file system statistics.

 vi /etc/sysconfig/sysstat

-2. Change SADC_OPTIONS from -S Disk to -S XALL:
+2. To change SADC_OPTIONS from -S Disk to -S XALL, run the following command:

 SADC_OPTIONS=" -S XALL"